-Just as we see the potential of 3D Printing to redefine logistics, similar benefits such as remote operation, reduced space requirements, multi-material manufacturing with a single machine, and the removal of extra steps for assembly are also helping to redefine “space logistics”.
+Just as we see the potential of 3D Printing to redefine logistics, similar benefits such as remote operation, reduced space requirements, multi-material manufacturing with a single machine, and the removal of extra steps for assembly are also helping to redefine “space logistics.”

 When these high-performance parts can withstand the stringent testing procedures of aerospace it will usher in a wave of new applications for more efficient airplanes and space shuttles.

-Why stop at earth?
+Why Stop at Earth?

 In 2014, NASA demonstrated the 3D printing of a tool on The International Space Station including the transfer of the design file of a ratchet wrench from the ground to the printer.
 As part of the printer's final test in that phase of operations, “NASA wanted to validate the process for printing on demand, which will be critical on longer journeys to Mars,’ explained Werkheiser.

-Remove gravity from the production equation will again enable new forms to be created without using gravity.
+Removing gravity from the production equation will again enable new forms to be created without using gravity.
 The effect will be similar to the forms that can be achieved with laser sintering.
 For space exploration, the potential to reuse raw materials in space by reducing and reprinting them into new forms would significantly remove the additional costs for sending raw material into space.
-We look forward to 3D Printing as an enabler on the journey.
+We look forward to 3D printing as an enabler on the journey.